vdm4k/http_server/README.md

 ## Design

 Http library is asynchronous multi-threaded library.
-It use one listen thread who's waiting for incomming connections and pull of handler threads who's parse/handle incomming requests.
+It uses one listen thread who's waiting for incomming connections and pull of handler threads who's parse/handle incomming requests.

 ## Examples